 John P. Ballard and Elenor Wallace left issue:

-John Powers, possibly the John Powers Ballard, buried 29 May 1878 in Hollywood Cemetery, Richmond, Virginia (Section B, Lot 39) with his wife Jane Frances Jarman (who died 16 January 1892 (The Richmond Times, 17 January 1892, p.
-2, Col. 2) [this requires additional research and verification], and left issue, among them William Powers Ballard, born 14 November 1842, died 2 September 1924, buried Greenlawn Memorial Park, Newport News, Virginia.
+He is not the John Powers Ballard, buried 29 May 1878 in Hollywood Cemetery, Richmond, Virginia (Section B, Lot 39) with his wife Jane Frances Jarman, who died 16 January 1892 at the home of her son, William Powers Ballard (The Richmond Times, 17 January 1892, p.
+2, Col. 2).
+William Powers Ballard, born 14 November 1842, died 2 September 1924, buried Greenlawn Memorial Park, Newport News, Virginia.
 In 1841 John P. Ballard built The Exchange Hotel, and in 1855-1856 built the Ballard House.
-Newspaper ads of the time for the hotel mention a Thomas E. Ballard, but it is unclear if this is a brother or a son.
+Newspaper ads of the time for the hotel mention a brother named Thomas B. Ballard, who is also mentioned in his obituary.

 Michael Wallace, married 12 March 1835 Elizabeth Hockersmith “and went West.”
 W.H.
 Miller, History and Genealogies, p.
 368.